107208579/tracking/README.md

 <br />
 <br />

-## What other tools can help to track?
+## What other tools are helpful?
  * iOS
    * [Arc App](https://apps.apple.com/app/id1063151918) - tracks which locations you have been to and for how long
    * [Geofency](https://apps.apple.com/app/id615538630) - tracks which locations you have been to and for how long
    * [Geofy](https://apps.apple.com/app/id894390468) - tracks which locations you have been to and for how long
    * [Life Cycle](https://apps.apple.com/app/id1064955217) - tracks which locations you have been to and for how long
    * [Tyme](https://apps.apple.com/app/id1461456813) - tracks which locations you have been to and for how long
+ * macOS
+   * [iCalBuddy](https://hasseg.org/icalBuddy/) - command line tool to query calendars
+   * [iCalBuddy64](https://github.com/DavidKaluta/icalBuddy64) - command line tool to query calendars
 <br />
 <br />